Florida Statutes Governing Service of Process on Florida Registered Agents and Corporate Entities

 (3) Any person, firm, or corporation which sells, consigns, or leases by any means whatsoever tangible or intangible personal property, through brokers, jobbers, wholesalers, or distributors to any person, firm, or corporation in this state is conclusively presumed to be both engaged in substantial and not isolated activities within this state and operating, conducting, engaging in, or carrying on a business or business venture in this state.

-Florida Rules of Civil Procedure, Service by a Private Licensed Process Server
+Florida Rules of Civil Procedure, Service by a Private Licensed Florida Process Server

 655.0201 Florida Service of process, notice, levy, or demand on financial institutions.